Walking the Camino: All you need to know

 The Portuguese coastal camino is a variation of the Portuguese route that proceeds along the coast, all the way from Porto to Santiago de Compostela, for a total of 155 miles.

-Porto to A Guarda
+Porto to Santiago

-A Guarda - Santiago
+Vigo - Santiago

 Camino del Norte